 Since you will arrive late afternoon you can pay a visit to Visit Calakmul tourist office and ask them to organize a guide for you who would wait for you at the entrance of the Biosphere at 6 am or even earlier.

-That’s the best time to enter and see many spices of fauna before entering the archeological site.
+That’s the best time to enter and see many species of fauna before entering the archeological site.

 Where to stay in Calakmul